christensenacademy/christensen-academy/modules/css-basics/challenges/selectors-challenge.md

       }

-      /* this rule should be applied to all list items that are descendents of ordered lists */
+      /* the following rule should be applied to all list items that are descendents of ordered lists */

       {
         color:white;